 Phone: 607-254-4502

 William (Bill) is the Director of Intellectual Property (IP).
-He joined CTL in June 2019 to lead the team of IP Officers and the IP service group, to oversee CTL IP asset, and support the licensing and business development functions.
+He joined CTL in June 2019 to lead the team of IP Officers and the IP service group, to oversee Cornell IP, and to support CTL’s licensing and business development functions.

-Prior to joining CTL, Bill Pegg practiced as an intellectual property attorney for over 20 years, helping to protect the intellectual property of numerous Fortune 500 corporations, small corporations, foreign corporations and entities, premier educational institutions and start-up companies.
-Bill’s practice included preparation and prosecution of patent applications and trademark applications, building and managing patent portfolios, transactional work, client counseling, and opinion work.
-In his spare time, Bill was also a business mentor for start-ups at the University of Chicago, Polsky Center for Entrepreneurship and Innovation.
+Prior to joining CTL, Bill Pegg practiced in large law firms as an intellectual property attorney for 20 years, helping to protect the intellectual property of numerous large and small corporations, both foreign and domestic, premier educational institutions and start-up companies.
+Bill’s practice included preparation and prosecution of patent applications and trademark applications, building and managing patent portfolios, transactional work, client counseling, mergers and acquisitions, and litigation support.
+Bill is admitted to practice before courts including the Court of Appeals for the Federal Circuit and the Supreme Court of the United States.

-Bill’s expertise encompasses a variety of technologies including, but not limited to, biometric devices and systems (e.g., fingerprint scanning, facial recognition), security and access management systems (e.g., smart cards, near field devices, proximity readers), solid-state devices, semiconductor processing, software, telecommunications (e.g., wireless technology, near field communications, etc.), instrumentation and control systems, Internet of Things (IoT) devices, robotics, drones, automotive systems (e.g., control systems, V2V and V2X technology, driver assist technologies), wireless charging systems, autonomous vehicles, medical devices, smart textiles, performance garments, composite materials, microfluidic devices, fiber optics and haptic devices.
-Bill also has expertise in computer systems, cyber-security and privacy and is CISSP Certified by (ISC)2 and is CIPP/US Certified by IAPP.
+Bill’s expertise encompasses a variety of technologies including, but not limited to, biometric devices and systems, security and access management systems, solid-state devices, semiconductor processing, software, telecommunications (e.g., wireless technology, near field communications, etc.), magnetic resonance imaging (MRI) systems, instrumentation and control systems, Internet of Things (IoT) devices, robots and nanorobots, autonomous vehicles, automotive systems (e.g., control systems, V2V and V2X technology, driver assist technologies), medical devices, smart textiles and performance garments, composite materials, microfluidic devices, and haptic devices.
+Bill also possesses expert level knowledge in computer systems and cyber-security and is one of a small number of attorneys earning CISSP certification by the International Information System Security Certification Consortium ((ISC)2).

 Education